FarronF/limerick-council-meetings/meetings/2024/12/11-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st November 2024.md

 The Meetings Administrator confirmed this was an administrative error and Corporate

+Services would be advised to amend Standing Orders accordingly.
+---
-Services would be advised to amend Standing Orders accordingly.--- The Standing Orders were unanimously agreed by all Elected Members
+The Standing Orders were unanimously agreed by all Elected Members

 And Resolved: